Minky Worden

 Minky Worden is an American human rights advocate and author.
 She serves as Director of Global Initiatives at Human Rights Watch.
-She has been an adjunct associate professor at Columbia University’s School of International and Public Affairs since 2013.
+She has been an adjunct associate professor at Columbia University's School of International and Public Affairs since 2013.

 Early life and education

-A native of Tennessee, Worden is a graduate of Vanderbilt University where she majored in Political Science, German and History.
+A native of Tennessee, Worden is a graduate of Vanderbilt University, where she majored in political science, German and history.
 She speaks Cantonese and German.

 Career

 Worden joined Human Rights Watch in 1998.
 As its Director of Global Initiatives, she develops and implements international outreach and advocacy campaigns.
-She previously served as Human Rights Watch's Media Director, working with the world’s journalists to help them cover crises, wars, human rights abuses and political developments in some 90 countries worldwide.
-Worden speaks and writes extensively on the topics of political prisoners, women’s rights, and human rights and sports.
+She previously served as Human Rights Watch's Media Director, working with the world's journalists to help them cover crises, wars, human rights abuses and political developments in some 90 countries worldwide.
+Worden speaks and writes on the topics of political prisoners, women's rights, and human rights and sports.

 She previously lived and worked in Hong Kong as an adviser to Democratic Party of Hong Kong chairman Martin Lee and worked at the U.S. Department of Justice in Washington, D.C., as a speechwriter for U.S. Attorney General Dick Thornburgh and in the Executive Office for U.S. Attorneys.

 Worden is editor of China's Great Leap: The Beijing Games and Olympian Human Rights Challenges (Seven Stories Press, 2008) and The Unfinished Revolution: Voices from the Global Fight for Women's Rights (Seven Stories Press, 2012).
 She was co-editor with Kenneth Roth and Amy Bernstein of Torture: Does It Make Us Safer?
 Is It Ever OK?: A Human Rights Perspective (The New Press, 2005).